DefectDojo/django-DefectDojo/DOCKER.md

 use the [Helm and Kubernetes](KUBERNETES.md) approach.

 ## Prerequisites
+*  Docker version
-**NOTE:** Installing with docker-compose requires at least docker 18.09.4 and docker-compose 1.24.0.
+    *  Installing with docker-compose requires at least docker 18.09.4 and docker-compose 1.24.0.
 See "Checking Docker versions" below for version errors during running docker-compose.
+*  Proxies
+    *  If you're behind a corporate proxy check https://docs.docker.com/network/proxy/ .

 ## Setup via Docker Compose - introduction